Share Your Story

 Why it’s good to talk

 Everyone copes with a brain tumour diagnosis differently.
 Some people find it easier than others to speak about their experiences.
-Some people feel that sharing their story widely is not the right choice for them, or that they would like to wait until the time is right.
-Whatever your decision, opening up to just one or two people and talking things through can help if you feel you are bottling up emotions inside.
+Some people feel that sharing their story widely is not the right choice for them.
+Whatever your decision, opening up to just one or two people and talking things through can help if you feel you are bottling up your emotions.
+Experts suggest that talking about the diagnosis can have positive effects on your wellbeing.
+Find out more by reading our Q&A with psychologist Katherine Carpenter.

 The people featured on this page have chosen to share their stories through us.
 Below, they discuss their experiences, explain why they were motivated to speak out and the effect that a diagnosis had had on them, their families and the wider community.